HeetPatel07/Software-Engineering-/Iteration-1.md

 Follow the instructions:-

-1) CLick on the profile icon.
+1) Click on the profile icon.

-2) selected sign-up.
+2) Select sign-up.

 3) Enter the field as stated make sure you remember the username and passowrd both are case sensitive.
     (username is alteast 3 characters long and password is atleast 4 characters long)

 4) Click on Signup.